Paul Schrader

 Paul Schrader (birthname: Paul Joseph Schrader) is one of the essential American writer-directors of his generation and one of the few major American filmmakers with a grounding in film criticism.
 Suppose there’s a good argument for the auteur theory in practice.
 In that case, it may be Paul Schrader, whose screenplays and films as writer-director are consistently infused with a uniquely dark, existential, and sometimes Calvinist-inspired point of view, usually about men reaching their Dark Nights of the Soul.

-Long a favorite of international cinephiles and too often spurned by the Hollywood film establishment (reflected in the fact that he was only nominated for an Oscar in 2017 for his script for First Reformed, his 31st film as either writer, director, or both), Schrader received a Career Golden Lion from the Venice Film Festival in 2022.
+Long a favorite of international cinephiles and too often scorned by the Hollywood film establishment (reflected in the fact that he was only nominated for an Oscar in 2017 for his script for First Reformed, his 31st film as either writer, director, or both), Schrader received a Career Golden Lion from the Venice Film Festival in 2022.

 Paul Schrader’s first real mark on cinema was as a critic (for such Los Angeles-based publications as Cinema magazine and the Los Angeles Free Press) and author of the seminal 1972 book, Transcendental Style in Film: Ozu, Bresson, Dreyer, which introduced many readers to the masterpieces of Yasujiro Ozu and Carl Theodor Dreyer, and remains an essential text on three of cinema’s most important artists.